kompendium-ano/accumulate-dart-client/README.md

 ## Usage

+Note: v1 deprecated and soon will be removed from source code.
+Use v2 only.

 ### 1. Generate Lite Account

 Lite Accounts are simple anonymous accounts, that can be create in following manner